indeedeng/starfish/README.md

 ## This is a tool to:
 - parse a CSV of employee GitHub Ids
-- use those Ids, and the Github REST API, to check for open source contributions by those employees that happened between any 2 dates
+- use those Ids, and the GitHub REST API, to check for open source contributions by those employees that happened between any 2 dates
 - log out the ids of those employees (either GitHub Ids or another unique identifier you choose)

 ## Purpose